Dementia and older people’s mental health liaison service contact information

 • contributing to prompt and effective discharge planning for patients with mental health needs in liaison with the onward care team

-• legal and national frameworks such as the Mental Health Act, Mental Capacity Act, including best interests consideration, deprivation of liberty safeguards and processes around safeguarding of vulnerable adults
+• legal and national frameworks such as the Mental Health and Mental Capacity Acts, including best interests consideration, deprivation of liberty safeguards and processes around safeguarding of vulnerable adults

-The team also support complex discharge planning and where appropriate arrange community follow up.
-After discharge the patients GP (and other relevant agencies) will be notified by way of an assessment letter to ensure continuity of care.
+The team also support complex discharge planning.
+Where appropriate, we also arrange community follow-up.
+If needed, we can also carry out a follow-up at home on discharge.
+After discharge, the patients GP (or other agencies) will be notified by way of an assessment letter to ensure continuity of care.

 We accept referrals from professionals in health and social care.

-Referrals to the service must be completed via Maxims (internal hospital referral system).
-Select psychiatric liaison service, then complex care and dementia.
-This is the preferred route.
+Referrals to the service should be completed via Maxims (internal hospital referral system).
+Select 'psychiatric liaison DOMPH'.

 If refers do not have access to Maxims, referrals should be made using the team referral form.
-Email completed referrals forms to the complex care and dementia liaison team.
-Complete a referral before you complete the single electronic referral form.
+Email completed referrals forms to the team.